muneer78/muneer78.github.io/_private/2021-07-15-wheaton-dad.md

 tags: trauma, bad-parents
 date: 2021-07-15
 layout: post
-title: Wil Wheaton on His Dad
+title: Wil Wheaton on his dad
 ---

 ### No child deserves to be treated the way the man who was my father treated me.